NoroffFEU/programming-foundations-ca-HelChris/README.md

 ---

-The everyday object I've done my best to copy is a bookshelf with books within.

 In this CA I've done my best to make use of the basics within the programming language Javascript to describe an everyday object.
 The everyday object I've chosen is a bookshelf with books on the shelfs.
 In the process I've learnt to use the following property types:

 - String -> "used to declare author, material, publisher etc."